univention/univention-corporate-server/doc/debian-admins/system.rst

 example, the LDAP server refuses to start and prevents users from sign-in to their environment and preventing them from doing their daily work.

-This short outline brings use to one principle.
-Applying it can safe you a lot of frustration, efforts, and headaches.
+This short outline leads us to one principle.
+Applying it can save you a lot of frustration, efforts, and headaches.

 .. _principle-1: